-The resort community of Whistler is home to the Get Bear Smart Society, 10,000 residents, more than two million annual visitors, and about 100 black bears.
+The resort community of Whistler is home to 10,000 residents, more than two million annual visitors, about 50 black bears, as well as a few grizzlies in the surrounding area.
 This is where the rubber hits the road.

-Over the last decade, GBS has taken a leadership role in Whistler’s ongoing transformation into a Bear Smart community.
-GBS has worked collaboratively with the RCMP, bear biologists, town officials, provincial conservation officers and bear managers, community and business leaders, waste management service providers, and concerned residents.
+For over two decades, GBS has taken a leadership role in Whistler’s ongoing transformation to become a Bear Smart community.
+GBS has worked collaboratively with town officials, provincial conservation officers and bear managers, community and business leaders, waste management service providers, the RCMP, bear biologists, environmental organizations and concerned residents.

-In particular, GBS has invested heavily in public education, conducting extensive advertising campaigns, writing informative columns in community newspapers, and designed and erected interpretive signage.
-GBS staff and volunteers get out in the community to give public and corporate BearSmart presentations and train law enforcement officials and bear managers how to use non-lethal bear management options such as aversive conditioning.
-In collaboration with the Whistler Bear Working Group, we also work on waste management issues and bylaw enforcement.
+In particular, GBS has invested heavily in public education, conducting extensive outreach campaigns, writing informative columns in community newspapers, and designing and erecting interpretive signage.
+GBS staff and volunteers get out in the community to give public and corporate BearSmart presentations.
+We strongly encourage law enforcement officials and bear managers to use non-lethal bear management options.
+In collaboration with the Whistler’s Bear Advisory Committee, we also work on waste management issues and bylaw enforcement.

-Public support for our program has been overwhelming.
-Although Whistler is an official BearSmart community, there is still much room for improvement.
-The work done in Whistler over the years illustrates what can be accomplished by implementing BearSmart policies and practices — the number of conflict bears that have been killed has been reduced by over 50 per cent over the last decade despite the fact the number of human-bear interactions has increased four-fold.
+Although Whistler is an official BearSmart community, there is still much room for improvement as well as ongoing programming.
+The results achieved in Whistler over the years illustrate what can be accomplished by implementing BearSmart policies and practices.

 This makes Whistler a leader in the growing movement to establish BearSmart communities wherever humans and bears co-exist.